laravel/docs/notifications.md

 <a name="listening-for-notifications"></a>
 ### Listening For Notifications

 Notifications will broadcast on a private channel formatted using a `{notifiable}.{id}` convention.
 So, if you are sending a notification to an `App\Models\User` instance with an ID of `1`, the notification will be broadcast on the `App.Models.User.1` private channel.
-When using [Laravel Echo](/docs/{{version}}/broadcasting), you may easily listen for notifications on a channel using the `notification` helper method:
+When using [Laravel Echo](/docs/{{version}}/broadcasting), you may easily listen for notifications on a channel using the `notification` method:

     Echo.private('App.Models.User.' + userId)
         .notification((notification) => {